Articles

 • Neque

-In 1983, Mike McNeill ran into an “unreasonable customer.”
-As a captain on a a de Havilland Dash-7 aircraft, Mike was to make a routine flight from Killeen, Texas to Dallas.
+Want to know how empathy resolves conflict, even in the most threatening workplace situations?
+Mike McNeill shows us how in the following true story.
+Mike McNeill is about to run into a very “unreasonable customer” As a captain on a de Havilland Dash-7 aircraft, Mike prepared to make a flight from Killeen, Texas, to Dallas.
 A 45-minute hop.
-Shortly after the airplane leveled off, a passenger came up into the cockpit and suggested a new destination: Cuba.
-When McNeill turned around and saw an Uzi machine gun leveled at his head, he knew he would need more than just flying skills to keep things…
+Shortly after the airplane leveled off, a passenger came into the cockpit and suggested a new destination: Cuba.
+When McNeil turned...

 World’s oldest pilot